US jobless claims reach a pandemic low as economy recovers

 WASHINGTON -- The number of Americans seeking unemployment benefits fell last week to 310,000, a pandemic low and a sign that the surge in COVID-19 cases caused by the delta variant has yet to lead to widespread layoffs.

 Thursday’s report from the Labor Department showed that jobless claims dropped from a revised total of 345,000 the week before.
-The number of applications has fallen steadily since topping 900,000 in early January, reflecting the steady reopening of the economy after the pandemic recession.
+And at their current pace, weekly applications for benefits are edging toward their pre-pandemic figure of roughly 225,000.

 But the spread of the delta variant this summer has put renewed pressure on the economy and the job market.
 On Wednesday, the Federal Reserve reported that U.S. economic activity “downshifted” in July and August, in part because of a pullback in dining out, travel and tourism related to concerns about the delta variant.

+“While the August jobs report showed employers may have hit the pause button on hiring amid renewed concerns about the pandemic, the claims data suggest a reluctance to lay off workers amid a record number of job openings,” said Nancy Vanden Houten, an economist at the consulting firm Oxford Economics.

-This week, more than 8 million people lost all their unemployment benefits with the expiration of two federal programs that covered gig workers and people who had been jobless for more than six months.
-Those emergency programs had been created in March 2020, when the pandemic first tore through the economy.
+The steady fall in weekly applications for unemployment benefits coincides with a scaling-back of aid for jobless Americans.
+This week, more than 8 million people lost all their unemployment benefits with the expiration of two federal programs that covered gig workers and people who have been jobless for more than six months.
+Those emergency programs were created in March 2020, when the pandemic first tore through the economy.

+That cutoff isn't yet reflected in the weekly jobless claims report.
+The report's data on the emergency programs is delayed by two weeks.
+As of Aug.
+21, 8.8 million people were receiving benefits from these two programs.

+An additional 2.6 million people were receiving regular state unemployment aid.
+These recipients have just lost a $300-a-week federal unemployment supplement, which also expired this week.

 Many economists express concern that the cut-off will lead to financial hardship because the resurgence of the pandemic will make it harder for some of the unemployed to find work.
 After previous recessions, emergency expansions of jobless aid ended at a time when far fewer people were still receiving benefits.